By Henning Lund - August 27, 2020

 In the past few years, the volumes of data used by organizations has grown exponentially.
 Let’s face it: it has become vital for organizations to understand their data sets and organize them.
 In parallel with this phenomenon, a new series of data integration disciplines have developed with a whole new jargon: data migration, data warehousing, data synchronization, big data and business intelligence (just to name a few) have become such a hype.
-I’ve been wanting to put together a glossary of the most common data integration terms for a while...
+What is data integration really?
+I have put together a glossary of the most common data integration terms for a while...
 Here it is.

 Data integration is the action of combining data from different sources and providing users with a unified view of these data.
 Data integration has a very commercial use for companies that want to integrate different systems (for example a CRM and an ERP) to avoid silos of information, and it has become a common expression today, but in reality it isn’t that old.
 The first data integration system driven by structured metadata was designed at the University of Minnesota in 1991, for the Integrated Public Use Microdata Series.

 Data Migration is the process of transferring data from one system to another while changing the storage, database or application.
 Organizations typically use data migration to migrate to or from hardware platform, upgrade a database or migrate to a new software.
 Another typical scenario is when two companies merge and need to merge their parallel systems into one.